Akimbo22/comp217401-group4-finalproject/README.md

 **For Unreal Engine - Version 5.7**

 ***RUN INSTRUCTIONS:***
-- Download [main project folder name]
+- Download *COMP217GroupFinal* from the directory
-- (Files aside from this folder are already included in folder, they have been uploaded to help project development)
+- (Files aside from this project folder are already included in said folder, they were uploaded separately during the development process)
 - Run Unreal Engine
 - Select [My Projects]
 - Select [Browse]